MICHAEL GOODLIFFE: WARTIME SHAKESPEAREAN ACTOR AND PRODUCER

 "A Night to Remember" told the story of the sinking of "The Titanic".
 Goodliffe played the architect of the ship, Thomas Andrews.
 The film had a large cast including Kenneth More, Laurence Naismith, Honor Blackman and John Merivale.
 It featured a large number of scenes which worked together very well and captured convincingly the way of life and prevailing attitudes in the early years of the 20th century.
 It was heavily drawn on for the more ambitious 1997 Hollywood fim, "The Titanic".

 There were other memorable films not already mentioned in which Goodliffe had supporting roles or made "cameo" appearances.
 These include "The Small Back Room", "The End of the Affair" starring Deborah Kerr, "Peeping Tom" (which Goodliffe thought was in poor taste but which is now regarded as a classic), "The Battle of the River Plate", "The Fixer", "The Last Days of Hitler", "A Conspiracy of Hearts" (in which he played a priest who "turned the other cheek" when slapped by a German soldier - the slap broke Goodliffe's nose and he was paid £20 damages by the film company) and "The Gorgon".
 Again Goodliffe did not like this (or indeed any other "horror") film, although it seems to have aged quite well.
-The scenes of Goodliffe's face turning to stone, his hands turning to stone while he writes his last letter and then in his coffin are quite memorable.
+The scenes of Goodliffe's face turning to stone, his hands turning to stone while he writes his last letter and then in his coffin are quite memorable although the film uns out of steam in the second part.

 For a long time Goodliffe did not enjoy appearing on television.
 Transmission were usually live, there was strong pressure on budgets, and the quality of the picture was poor.
 He felt under particular pressure when appearing in series of programmes produced in quick succession, where the script was delivered late or late changes were made.
 Learning his "lines" was often a difficult exercise.
 Such problems may have been, for instance, one of the reasons why he dropped out of the series "Callan" after a few episodes.

 Interest in some of these "cult" 1960s productions has revived (e.g. "Callan", "The Avengers", "Z Cars", Randall & Hopkirk deceased", "The Saint", Man in a Suitcase", "Jason King").
 However, Goodliffe's best performances on television were in "dramatisations", often aimed at a worldwide market, for instance, of "Lord Mountdrago" and "The Lotus Eater", both by Somerset Maugham, "Inheritance" by Phillys Bentley with John Thaw and James Bolam, "Ironhand", "The Woodlanders" by Thomas Hardy with Felicity Kendal, and "Le Père Goriot" by Balzac in which he played the title role.
-None of these more literary productions are, alas, ever re-transmitted on TV or available on video or DVD.
+None of these more literary productions are, alas, ever re-transmitted on TV or available on video or DVD - many of them have been lost.
 Most of them were produced in black and white.
 The quality of the picture compares poorly with modern productions.

 One of Goodliffe's last appearances was in Granada television's "Sam".
 This was a critically acclaimed television series running to 39 episodes.
 It was about a mining community in Yorkshire set in the 1930s.
 Goodliffe played the patriarchal grandfather, Jack.
 In some ways Goodliffe was cast against type, since he usually played professionals and spoke with a "posh" accent.
 On the other hand in a sense he was playing himself.
 Just as Jack could not come to terms with long term unemployment, Goodliffe himself could never adjust to the financial insecurity of being an actor.